gp9938/sacm/docs/overview.md

 # Simple App Config Manager (sacm)

 ## Introduction
-This is a very simple management tool for managing the local configurations of thirdparty docker containers like Unbound or FreshRSS.
-It is written entirely in bash (as of this writing).
-This is both for portability reasons and for the fact that git and Docker are easiest (for me) to work with as command line tools.
+Simple App Config Manager (**sacm**) is a very simple management tool for tracking the local configurations of thirdparty docker containers like Unbound or FreshRSS.
+It is intended to be used with the various Linux distributions.
+As of this writing, it is written entirely in `bash`, both for portability reasons and for the fact that `git` and `Docker` are easiest (for me) to work with as command line tools.

 This is a work in progress and I might make major changes.
-And yes, there are probably ten or a hundred different ways to automatically manage configurations such as these but I felt Chef, Salt, Puppet, Ansible, and the like have many dependencies and by focusing on bash and git, it would be easy to get this working and debugged.
+And yes, there are probably ten or a hundred different ways to automatically manage configurations such as these but I felt Chef, Salt, Puppet, Ansible, and the many open source projects have many dependencies and different respective target use cases.
+This is focuses on my current use case and on use the most generally available tools to get it working (e.g. git and bash).

 ## Features
 - Centralized management of third-party Linux Docker images